seisman/HinetPy/README.rst

 **Cite the HinetPy paper (preferred)**

 A formal paper is published on `The Journal of Open Source Software <https://joss.theoj.org/>`__ since HinetPy v0.9.0.
-This is the **preferred** way.
+This is the **preferred** way for citation.

-> Tian.
-(2024).
+> Tian, D. (2024).
 HinetPy: A Python package for accessing and processing NIED Hi-net seismic data.
 > Journal of Open Source Software, 9(98), 6840. https://doi.org/10.21105/joss.06840

 **Cite a specific HinetPy version**